OpenPOTD/Solutions/README.md

 Solutions for season one were entirely written up by `Brainysmurfs#2860`, while `(sjbs#9839)` has overseen most of season two.
 From season three onwards, Yuchan (`Angry Any#4319`) has also been contributing problem proposals and solutions.

-Where possible, from season two onwards, We have tried to include the officially provided solutions to problems, or adapted them in line with any changes to the problem statement, and in most cases also and filled in the gaps as best I could, to make solutions more approachable to beginners.
+Where possible, from season two onwards, we have tried to include the officially provided solutions to problems, or adapted them in line with any changes to the problem statement, and in most cases also filled in the gaps as best we could, to make solutions more approachable to beginners.
 For the more well known questions that are featured in a season (namely problems from the International Mathematical Olympiad), instead of providing our own solution, we have included the `Art of Problem Solving` forum post on the question,